Ramesh-R05/cci-now-site/README.md

 ### dev:css

-- uses nodemon to watch the styles folder, all the scss files, and when the change run the build:css script. can't use the node-sass built-in watcher as the output piping to postcss will not run.
+- uses chokidar to watch the styles folder, all the scss files, and when the change run the build:css script. can't use the node-sass built-in watcher as the output piping to postcss will not run.

 ### dev:js

-- watchify is a wrapper around browserify. it does file watching and incremental compilation. initial build is normal speed but subsequent build on file change are around 1second.
+- watchify is a wrapper around browserify. it does file watching and incremental compilation. initial build is normal speed but subsequent build on file change are around 1 second.
-- watchify watches all js files
+- watchify watches all js files.
 - watchify verbose switch is added as otherwise there is no output at all.
+- watchify debug switch is added as it produces source maps.
-- minifify isnt used in dev
+- minifify isnt used in dev.

 ### dev:serve

 - node does not re-require files on change. the node sever must restart in order to see changes to files. this is such a thing as node hot module replacement but we use nodemon to watch the app folder and restart node when files are changed.

-### stubbed

- - sets NODE\_ENV=stubbed using cross env so it works on windows.
-NODE\_ENV=stubbed tells the @bxm/server to load up some stub default APIs.

 ### lint:scss